lpnh/fg.yazi/README.md

 ## Usage

-`This option uses ripgrep to output all the lines of all files, and then uses fzf to fuzzy search`
+`This option uses ripgrep to output all the lines of all files, and then uses fzf to fuzzy matching`
 ```toml
 [[manager.prepend_keymap]]
 on   = [ "f","g" ]